xinity/dcos-docs-site/pages/services/edge-lb/reference/pool-configuration-reference/index.md

 layout: layout.pug
 navigationTitle:  Edge-LB Pool Configuration
 title: Pool configuration reference (V2)
-menuWeight: 95
+menuWeight: 84
 excerpt: Provides reference information and examples for Edge-LB pool configurations options in the V2 API

-enterprise: false
+enterprise: true
 ---

-The tables below describe all possible configuration options.
+The tables in this section describe all possible configuration options.
 Most configuration options have default values that are applicable and appropriate for most organizations.
 You can modify the default configuration values to suit your requirements, if needed.
 However, you should review and test any configuration changes carefully before deploying them to a production environment.

 # Before you modify configuration settings
 If you plan to modify the Edge-LB pool configuration options, you should keep the following guidelines in mind: